ubeysaab/FrontEndVanilla/README.md

+#these notes are not finished yet you can read them like it is now or you can contribute and manipulate them
 # very Important Notes every FrontEnd Dev will need

 name convention in css gonna be kebab case it's the best practice